-Corequisite: MAN3303 or permission of division chair.
+Prerequisite: MAN3303, CTS1134.
 This course provides students an overview of essential skills in web server administration.
 Topics include installation and configuration of client web servers, user creation and login authentication, configuration of applications, security, and management of user permissions.

-+#EET1015C, AC & DC Circuits I 6 hrs., 4 crs. \$47.00 lab fee erequisites: MTB1321 or N
++EET1015C, AC & DC Circuits I 6 hrs., 4 crs. \$47.00 lab fee

-Prerequisites: MTB1321 or MAC1105 or approval of instructor.
+Prerequisites: MAC1105 or approval of instructor.
 This integrated lecture/lab course introduces basic electricity and electrical circuit concepts.
 Topics include calculation of current, voltage, resistance and power in series, parallel and combination circuits with direct current (DC) power sources.
 Strategies or troubleshooting electrical circuits are developed.
 The lab portion develops skills in using various electrical components to fabricate simple circuits, reading schematic diagrams, measuring circuit parameters, and troubleshooting circuit faults.
 The last portion of the course deals with the nature of alternating current (AC).
 The student uses basic testing equipment such as the digital multimeter, function generator and DC power source to measure voltages, currents and power.
-Computer simulation software is used to predict voltages and currents in various circuits and to verify results through hands-on experimentation
+Computer simulation software is used to predict voltages and currents in various circuits and to verify results through hands-on experimentation.